Maths - Algebraic Topology

 Homotopy Equivalence

-Homotopy equivalence tells us that a shape can be continuously deformed into another shape. we can see that a Möbius band can be continuously deformed to a non-twisted band by first contracting it continuously to a circle and then continuously expanding it to a band.
+This allows more shapes to be considered the same.
+For example a Möbius band can be continuously deformed to a non-twisted band by first contracting it continuously to a circle and then continuously expanding it to a band.

 diagram

-One possibility might be to map every point in X to a point in Y and require an inverse map which brings the point back to where it started. duagram
+We can't map every point in X to a point in Y and require an inverse map which brings the point back to where it started.

 So we need a way to make this continuity idea more precise.